 Celebrating Traditional Excellence

-Nevertheless, the modest reality is that fantastic traditionally cultivated and processed coffees from Central America are still being produced, despite the odds stacked against them.
+Nevertheless, the simple truth is that fantastic traditionally cultivated and processed coffees from Central America are still being produced, despite the odds stacked against them.
 The more than 80 classically produced Central America coffees we tested this month averaged an impressive rating of 88, nudging up toward 89, and the 10 we chose to review averaged 92 with a high of 94.

 Plenty of screen time today is given to the uncommon, the unconventional, the unexpected.
-Without innovation, the coffee world would surely stagnate.
-Yet isn’t it remarkable when a few coffees utilizing traditional suggests rise above the commodity sea of generic mass-produced mediocrity to stun us with their quiet elegance?
-We’ve chosen, for this report, to celebrate these quiet successes, to recognize the achievement of a distinction achieved through traditional practices meticulously pursued, from cultivation of familiar tree varieties through careful harvesting to attentive use of conventional washed processing techniques.
+Without invention, the coffee world would surely stagnate.
+Yet isn’t it amazing when a few coffees using traditional implies rise above the commodity sea of generic mass-produced mediocrity to stun us with their quiet elegance?
+We’ve chosen, for this report, to celebrate these quiet successes, to recognize the achievement of a distinction achieved through traditional practices meticulously pursued, from cultivation of familiar tree varieties through careful harvesting to attentive work with of conventional washed processing techniques.

 Characterizing the Classic

 But there is considerable range and difference one of the pleasures offered by these coffees.
 Reasons for these differences are difficult to even hypothesize, much less determine.
-Even though, as always, we can take a look at both processing recipe and tree variety for hints.
+Although, as always, we can take a look at both processing procedure and tree variety for hints.

 Processing and the Classic Cup

-Though variations in the details of washed processing impact the final cup, sometimes significantly, they are seldom documented.
+Although variations in the details of washed processing impact the final cup, sometimes drastically, they are seldom documented.
 The final cup (as is always the case in specialty coffee) is where the proof lies.
-Buyers — exporters, roasters, then consumers — make decisions ultimately based on what they taste.
+Buyers — exporters, roasters, then consumers — make decisions eventually based on what they taste.
 Their decisions may also be conditioned by other important considerations like loyalty to growers, certifications, environmental practices, socioeconomic practices, etc.

 All of that is why we write reviews in addition to assigning numerical ratings.
-We tell you a bit about those who produced the coffee, but dramatically more about how the coffee flavors to us in the cup.
+We tell you a bit about those who produced the coffee, nevertheless drastically more about how the coffee aromas to us in the cup.
 The numerical rating is just a starting point.
-The 10 coffees we review here all offer pleasing versions of the classic Central America cup, nevertheless the nuances of the pleasures differ and can’t be reduced to a humble number.
+The 10 coffees we review here all offer pleasing versions of the classic Central America cup, but the nuances of the pleasures differ and can’t be reduced to a humble number.

 Tree Variety and the Classic Cup

-Throughout Central America, the original source of tree genetics was two related but distinct cultivated varieties known as Typica and Bourbon, each of which was filtered through European colonization but eventually trace their original sources back to trees selected from Yemen in the 17th century.
-These cultivars, sometimes demonstrated as “legacy” or “heirloom” varieties, populated the growing regions of Central America almost exclusively until the mid-20th century.
+Throughout Central America, the original source of tree genetics was two related nevertheless distinct cultivated varieties mentioned as Typica and Bourbon, each of which was filtered through European colonization nevertheless eventually trace their original sources back to trees selected from Yemen in the 17th century.
+These cultivars, sometimes suggested as “legacy” or “heirloom” varieties, populated the growing regions of Central America almost exclusively until the mid-20th century.
 Two of this month’s top-rated coffees were produced exclusively from trees of these original cultivars.
-Chromatic Coffee’s El Salvador La Lagunita (92), produced exclusively from trees of the red-fruited Bourbon variety, expresses a distinct chocolaty character, with roundly pungent fruit (we known as it cantaloupe) and a fresh tobacco note.
-The Small Eyes Café Panama Mama Cata (92), from trees of the Typica variety, the the majority of ancient of varieties carried by Europeans out of Yemen, is sweetly savory with suggestions of dried stone fruit and nut.
+Chromatic Coffee’s El Salvador La Lagunita (92), produced exclusively from trees of the red-fruited Bourbon variety, expresses a distinct chocolaty character, with roundly pungent fruit (we called it cantaloupe) and a fresh tobacco note.
+The Small Eyes Café Panama Mama Cata (92), from trees of the Typica variety, the many ancient of varieties carried by Europeans out of Yemen, is sweetly savory with suggestions of dried stone fruit and nut.

 The Compact Varieties

 Largely over the latter half of the 20th century, nearly every country in Central America discovered its own version of a compact-growing, short-statured tree exhibiting what scientific circles might describe as phenotypic dwarfism: Pacas in El Salvador, Pache in Guatemala, Villalobos and Villa Sarchi in Costa Rica.
-The the majority of popular, however, is Caturra, first selected in Brazil.
+The many popular, but, is Caturra, first selected in Brazil.
 Each of these compact varieties is a naturally occurring variant of Bourbon, selected and cultivated for their potential to be planted densely, increasing yield per hectare without compromising cup quality.

 Pacamara and the Classic Cup

-Three of the coffees we review this month were produced from trees of Pacamara, a hybrid tree variety particularly related to Central America.
-Pacamara’s long history in the region seemed to us to qualify it as a representative variety.
-Pacamara is originally an El Salvador invention, released in the 1970s however worked on for more than 30 years prior at the genetic department of the Salvadoran Institute for Coffee Scientific research study (ISIC).
-Pacamara is now grown in lots of regions of Central America; this month, we review Pacamaras from El Salvador, Guatemala and Nicaragua.
+Three of the coffees we review this month were produced from trees of Pacamara, a hybrid tree variety especially connected with Central America.
+Pacamara’s long history in the region seemed to us to qualify it as a traditional variety.
+Pacamara is originally an El Salvador innovation, released in the 1970s nevertheless worked on for more than 30 years prior at the genetic department of the Salvadoran Institute for Coffee Scientific research (ISIC).
+Pacamara is now grown in many regions of Central America; this month, we review Pacamaras from El Salvador, Guatemala and Nicaragua.
 Pacamara is a cross of Pacas, the short-statured selection of Bourbon, and Maragogipe, a mammoth-beaned mutant of Typica.
 Pacamara retains the gigantic, showy beans of the Maragogipe while displaying a cup with a wide sensory range that often juxtaposes vibrant savory depth with light-footed floral notes.
 Pacamara is a challenging variety for producers since it is not stable from generation to generation and seedlings need to be edited for consistent appearance before planting.
-However, it remains a favorite one of some specialty producers in Central America and among the majority of North American specialty roasters.
+However, it remains a favorite among some specialty producers in Central America and one of the majority of North American specialty roasters.

 GK Coffee of Taiwan sent a Pacamara from El Salvador, the Finca Santa Elena El Corzo (92).
 Arguably more balanced and certainly quieter than the Equator El Injerto, it displays a crisp, chocolate-toned sweetness with orangy citrus and herb.
 Another Taiwan roaster, Sucré Beans, sent a Nicaragua Pacamara, the Jinotega Fincas Mierisch La Escondida (92), in which a characteristic Pacamara umami tendency contrasts with a delicate lemony citrus, both supported by a caramelly sweetness.

-While there’s no recent shortage of coffee in the world, nor of bulked beans grown in Central America, it can feel like a rarity to find coffees like those we tasted and rated for this report.
-The experience provides some hope of what may still be achieved if roasters, consumers, and producers can align on goals such as protecting the environment, fair wages for farm workers, and enjoyment of the simple pleasure of a coffee grown, harvested and processed in traditional ways with rigor and passion.
+While there’s no current shortage of coffee in the world, nor of bulked beans grown in Central America, it can feel like a rarity to find coffees like those we tasted and rated for this report.
+The experience gives some hope of what may still be achieved if roasters, consumers, and producers can align on goals such as protecting the environment, fair wages for farm workers, and enjoyment of the simple enjoyment of a coffee grown, harvested and processed in traditional ways with rigor and passion.

 This article was inspired by the article at Coffee Review, a website specializing in coffee reviews, espresso ratings, informative articles, and coffee blogs written by coffee experts.